-- ii.
-Risk-taking authority: there is a formal process for identifying employees who, individually or as part of a group, have the ability to expose the firm to material amounts of risk - iii.
+- i.
+Risk management culture: the Firm's culture emphasises continuous and prudent risk management; - ii.
+Risk-taking authority: there is a formal process for identifying employees who, individually or as part of a group, have the ability to expose the Firm to material amounts of risk; - iii.
 Upfront risk management: the Firm has tight controls on the allocation, utilisation and overall management of risk-taking, as well as comprehensive profit and loss and other management information which provide ongoing performance feedback.
-In addition, in determining variable remuneration, the firm reviews performance metrics that incorporate ex-ante risk adjustments; and - iv.
-Governance: the oversight of the Group Board, management structure and the associated processes all contribute to a strong control environment and control functions have input into remuneration structure and design
+In addition, in determining variable remuneration, the Firm reviews performance metrics that incorporate ex-ante risk adjustments; and - iv.
+Governance: the oversight of the Group Board, management structure and the associated processes all contribute to a strong control environment and control functions have input into remuneration structure and design.

-While the firm reviews its processes every year, material changes were not made in 2018.
+While the firm reviews its processes every year, material changes were not made in 2020.